gggliuye/VIO/docs/deepblue/LM.rst

 .. math::
     r_{l} = Diag[1/\sqrt{\vec{s}}] V^{T} b

-This is similar to our pretreatment in image processing, such as in fourier transform filter or as we have seen before in `Image blury <https://vio.readthedocs.io/en/latest/Prepare.html#singular-feature>`_ .
+This is similar to filter based image processing methods, such as in fourier transform filter or as we have seen before in `Image blury <https://vio.readthedocs.io/en/latest/Prepare.html#singular-feature>`_ .
 We can say,that it will keep most of the original infomation.

 MarginalizationFactor